 Study of The Loon Population

-One benefit of our research is the ability to monitor the loon population in northern Wisconsin using our large sample of marked individuals.
-In fact, we have measured both adult and juvenile survival and produced a robust estimate of population stability.
-Look under “Findings” > “How healthy is the loon population in northern Wisconsin?” for more information and copies of our published papers on these topics.
+One benefit of our research is the ability to monitor the loon population in northern Wisconsin using a large sample of marked individuals.
+In the course of our study, we have measured both adult and juvenile survival and produced a robust estimate of population stability.
+Look under “Findings” > “How healthy is the loon population in northern Wisconsin?” for more information and copies of our published papers related to population dynamics.

 UPDATES FROM THE LOON PROJECT: THE LP BLOG